Looks good, right? Click here to PIN this recipe.

+You will fall in love with this New Orleans Style Vegan Red Beans and Rice recipe!
+These red kidney beans are slow-cooked and flavored to perfection just like the authentic version from New Orleans.
 There are few things as comforting to me as a hot bowl of smokey beans and rice.
-Roasted sweet potatoes, sweet potato pie, popcorn…oh…and chocolate.
+Sweet potato pie, mashed potatoes and gravy, popcorn…oh…and chocolate.
 I’m sure there are others, but beans really have a way of sticking to your ribs and making you feel all loved on the inside.

 In New Orleans there is a tradition of making your red beans on Monday.
 You soak them